kdeguzman25/assignment/README.md

 ## Build

-`ng serve --open --host your_ip_here` # compiles and run the solution on your localhost using your ip `ng build --prod` # complies production scripts and files to dist folder `ng build --prod --base-href '/your_directory/'` #complies production scripts and files to dist folder so you can upload it to a custom directory
+Run `ng serve --open --host your_ip_here` # compiles and run the solution on your localhost using your ip Run `ng build --prod` # complies production scripts and files to dist folder Run `ng build --prod --base-href '/your_directory/'` #complies production scripts and files to dist folder so you can upload it to a custom directory

 The build artifacts will be stored in the dist/ directory.
 Use the --prod flag for a production build.